 No two cases are the same, so the amount of money that a victim of a catastrophic injury can expect to claim varies depending on the situation.
 Because cases have different circumstances and different juries, there are no guarantees about the outcome.

-The experienced Sacramento catastrophic injury lawyers at ACTS Law have a proven track record of getting results.
+The experienced Sacramento catastrophic injury lawyers at ACTS LAW have a proven track record of getting results.
 The firm has collectively recovered more than $500 million for personal injury victims.
 The following represent examples of past cases that were successfully handled by our firm:

 In California, a victim of a catastrophic injury or the family members of a person killed, has two years to sue from the time of the accident.
 A person has standing a lawsuit if they are involved in an action that includes an assault, battery, or injury to or death of an individual caused by the wrongful act or neglect of another.